SCRT-HQ/VaporShell/docs/glossary/New-VSEC2VPC.md

 ### -EnableDnsHostnames
 Indicates whether the instances launched in the VPC get DNS hostnames.
 If enabled, instances in the VPC get DNS hostnames; otherwise, they do not.
+Disabled by default for nondefault VPCs.
+For more information, see DNS Support in Your VPC: https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-support.
 You can only enable DNS hostnames if you've enabled DNS support.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-vpc.html#cfn-aws-ec2-vpc-EnableDnsHostnames